vilkoos/my_data_analyst_portfolio/md/710_moocs.md

 - 2016, [Classical Sociological Theory](https://www.coursera.org/learn/classical-sociological-theory), University of Amsterdam on Coursera (did not buy the soa)
 - 2016, [Constitutional Struggles in the Muslim World](https://www.coursera.org/learn/muslim-world), University of Copenhagen on Coursera (did not buy the soa).
 - 2016, [After the Arab Spring – Democratic Aspirations and State Failure](https://www.coursera.org/learn/after-the-arab-spring), University of Copenhagen on Coursera (did not buy the soa).
+- 2018, [Understanding the General Data Protection Regulation](https://www.futurelearn.com/courses/general-data-protection-regulation), University of Groningen on FutureLearn (did not buy the soa).